How to Contribute#

 • Changes to the source code must be accompanied with updates to corresponding unit tests and documentation.

-• Use Makefile shortcuts while developing:
+• Use tox to run tests while developing:

-• make test executes all unit tests.
+• tox (without arguments) executes all unit tests.

-• make docs compiles the documentation.
+• tox -e literature,docs compiles the documentation.

 Setup#